cubewise-code/tm1py-samples/README.rst

        # Ask TM1 to return the names of all existing dimensions
        all_cubes = tm1.cubes.get_all()
        # Now find all dimensions that are actually being used in cubes
-       # Create a set (in Python: a list of unique elements)
+       # Create a Set (in Python: a list of unique elements)
        used_dimensions = set()
        # Populate the set: iterate Ithrough the list of cubes and push each cube's dimensions into the set
        for cube in all_cubes: